rendall/one-page-dungeon-navigator/static/dungeons/stronghold_of_arash-eketh.md

 _For decades the stronghold of Arash-Eketh remained sealed.
 Now it is controlled by a gang of hobgoblins._

-1. A crate holds a weird, made of an unknown material bracelet.
+1. A crate holds a weird bracelet of unknown material.
 2. A rear entrance into the stronghold.
 A statue of a hobgoblin, tells a story of this place when touched.
-3. An uncanny, ice-cold to touch dagger on a pedestal.
+3. An uncanny, ice-cold dagger on a pedestal.
 4. A huge stone door to the north.
 5. A rotten chest containing a rusty mace and some gold.